 - Mercury and other heavy metals can provoke Hashimoto’s disease and high levels of thyroid antibodies.
 Constant low-dose mercury exposure is typical from amalgam fillings and has been established as one of the causes for many autoimmune conditions such as lupus, rheumatoid arthritis, multiple sclerosis and Hashimoto’s disease.
 These effects can occur with exposure below acceptable safety limits through evaporation and leak of mercury from the dental amalgams.

 - Pesticides, polyaromatic hydrocarbons (PAH), polybrominated biphenols (PBBs) and polychlorinated biphenols (PCBs) were found to trigger, accelerate and exacerbate thyroid autoimmune disease.
+Learn here how you can reduce up to 80% your pesticide exposure through foods.

 - Some prescription drugs such as amiodarone and interferons can trigger an increase in TPO thyroid antibodies.